Profile information

 Important Note for Winter -

-In winter, the rooms get colder, as typical rural houses in these areas do not offer insulation.
+In winter, the rooms become colder, as typical rural houses in these areas often lack insulation.
 We don’t have a centralised heating system to keep the house warm from the inside.
 Most people in this area wear layers of warm clothing to stay comfortable.
-Please come prepared with enough warm clothes and bedding if needed.What else ...
+Please come prepared with sufficient warm clothing and bedding, if needed.What else ...

 In your free time, you can visit some beautiful places nearby, like: